Convert Between bool (True/False) and Other Types in Python

 except ValueError as e:

-# other value
+# invalid truth value 'abc'

 """Convert a string representation of truth to true (1) or false (0).